If you haven’t tried it you will by the end of the decade. The tofu or beancurd will eventually become a staple for many.

-So affordable that even regulars among us will miss it as we scan the local Asian grocery as they usually found in cheaper ingredient sections.
+So affordable that even regulars among us will miss it as we scan the local Asian grocery.
+They are usually found in cheaper ingredient sections with some many items.

 White and light brown are colours that seldom catch the eye and they come in these.
 I have known people that had it in their restaurant dish but can’t relate to the one in the store.